ChicagoPark/IndependentStudy/README.md

 + Suggestion 2: Make the parameter at PnP trainable and log them to avoid crazy training result.

- Mostly, we fix alpha parameter with our preferred value, and set the gamma value as trainable variable.q
+ Mostly, we fix alpha parameter with our preferred value, and set the gamma value as trainable variable.

 + Suggestion 3: Try RED version (Trainable parameters vs Non-trainable parameters.)

  set the mue value as a trainable parameters.

++ Suggestion 4: Visualize registration result.
 ```

 ### `3.2.
 [List of Trials]`